Remuneration Policy 2025

 Deviations from the Remuneration Policy

-The remuneration of the Managing Director will be within the limits of the Policy presented to the AGM every four years.
+The remuneration of the CEO will be within the limits of the Policy presented to the AGM every four years.
 However, the Board of Directors may, upon the recommendation of the People and Compensation Committee, temporarily deviate from the Policy in whole or in part at its full discretion, in the circumstances described below:

-- In any other circumstance where such a deviation may be required to serve the long-term interests and sustainability of Elisa as a whole or to ensure its viability.
+• In any other circumstance where such a deviation may be required to serve the long-term interests and sustainability of Elisa as a whole or to ensure its viability

 If any deviation from the Policy is applied, the company will disclose said deviation in the Remuneration Report for the year in question.
 If the company considers the deviation from the Policy to have continued to the point that it can no longer be deemed temporary, the company will prepare a new Remuneration Policy to be presented at the next General Meeting.